tangentlabs/django-oscar-fancypages/README.rst

 A dashboard administrator can

 * Create a new Page (category) in the site within a tree structure
+* Layout a page in an almost unlimited number of ways, the layout widgets allow for any site setup to be configured
 * Manage the meta keywords for a page
 * Manage whether a page is active or not
 * Move pages within the tree structure via drag and drop